In this post we'll summarize the Avalanche Platform whitepaper [PDF].

 The Avalanche platform whitepaper focuses on three main axis, which we've summarized as such:

-Let’s take a look at each of these individually, summarizing the whitepaper.
+Let's take a look at each of these individually, while summarizing the Avalanche whitepaper.

 Snow family of protocols is third kind of distributed consensus mechanisms after Classical consensus and Nakamoto consensus (Bitcoin et al).